 1.5.2.
 Casa Mila

-Locally popular as La Pedrera, this is one of the hidden gems of the architectural work of Antoni Gaudi.
-Strangely, it looks less like a building and more like an excellently sculpted piece due to the presence of articulately curved facades, beautiful round windows and plant-shaped balconies.
+Locally popular as La Pedrera, this is one of the hidden gems of Antoni Gaudi’s architectural work.
+Strangely, it looks less like a building and more like an excellently sculpted piece due to articulately curved facades, beautiful round windows and plant-shaped balconies.

 It houses Fundacio Catalunya, the celebrated cultural centre that organizes events throughout the year- a perfect place for the amusement of children.